Do you want to create a WordPress plugin using a plugin?

 Beginners may find it difficult to add code to WordPress.
 By creating a custom WordPress plugin, you can add code to your site without risking any serious errors or issues.

-In this article, we’ll show you how to easily create a custom WordPress plugin using another plugin.
+In this article, we will show you how to easily create a custom WordPress plugin using another plugin.

 Why Use a Plugin to Create a Plugin in WordPress?

-WordPress is the best website builder in the world because it’s so flexible and customizable.
+There are a ton of WordPress plugins you can use to extend and customize the platform.
+You can even install plugins from GitHub and other third-party marketplaces.
 However, at some point, you may want to go further and add custom code to your website.

 Often, WordPress guides will ask you to add custom code to your functions.php file.
 However, this isn’t very user-friendly, and even a small mistake in the code can cause all sorts of common WordPress errors.
 The custom code may even completely break your website.